peace-and-harmony/Projects/README.md

 At the stage of information explosion era, topic modelling becomes essential for understanding of unstructured data.
 Nature research articles provide the highly focused and trustable multidisciplinary presentations of the essence of human knowledge.

 After fit and transform, Bertopic generated corresponding embedding space which can be utilized for further analysis.
 First of all, it's important to know how many topics over the 16276 articles from 1886 to 2021 inside the interested text data.
 There are 247 topics recognized from the abstract pool.
-For illustration, the first 6 frequent topics and three more specific topics are presented in Fig. 1.
+For illustration, the first 6 frequent topics and three more specific topics are presented in Figure.
+4.

 <figure align="center">
   <img src="images/2D_topic_distribusion.png">